-Abels & Annes, P.C. regularly works with Chicago clients who have suffered back and/or neck injuries.
-Whether caused by a car accident, truck accident, bike accident, or lifting a heavy object at work, a back or neck injury can seriously disrupt a person’s everyday life.
+Abels & Annes, P.C. regularly works with Chicago clients who have suffered back and neck injuries.
+Whether caused by an auto accident, truck accident, bike accident, slip & fall, or lifting a heavy object at work, a back or neck injury can seriously disrupt a person’s everyday life.

 What is a herniated disc?
 The vertebrae in your spine are padded by small discs that act like shock absorbers.
 If the disc is damaged it could bulge or break open, and that is called a herniated disc.
 Sometimes it is also referred to as a ruptured or slipped disc.

 A disc herniation is most common in the lumbar spine (lower back).
 However, some happen in the cervical spine (neck) and more rarely in the thoracic spine (upper back).
 The herniated disc can press against your spinal nerves and cause severe pain and numbness in parts of the body where the nerve travels.
 Often disc herniations require surgical repair.
 A doctor can detect this injury by asking questions about your symptoms, and they can then confirm it by taking an MRI or CT scan.

 What Are Common Issues from Back & Neck Injuries?

 Here are several common issues due to a back or neck injury:

 Back and neck pain can be long term

 A big problem with a disc herniation, a protruding or bulging disc is that the pain and limitations from the injury can last a lifetime.
 Even with proper treatment, a victim of a disc herniation may never fully recover.
 A victim may have to adapt his or her lifestyle to accommodate new limitations.